dariomella/ARR-V1/README.md

 - a power on switsh
 - a button
-- 4 LEDs, each one with its current limiting resistor The schema is shown as follows
+- 4 LEDs, each one with its current limiting resistor The schema is shown in the following picture
 ![alt text](https://github.com/dariomella/ARR-V1/blob/main/ARR%20V1%20HW.png)
 ## Instructions
 When you connect the power supply all the LED flash once.